Louisville Car Accident Lawyer

 Speeding: A driver who is speeding – whether driving over the speed limit or driving too fast for weather and road conditions – can cause an accident because their ability to react has been compromised.
 They may not be able to stop in time to avoid rear-ending someone or they may be unable to take a turn safely.
 Speeding drivers may endanger themselves and every other person on the road around them.

-Drunk Driving: Drunk drivers accounted for 10,511 fatal crashes nationwide in 2018.
-In Kentucky, drunk driving was indicated as a factor in 3,580 collisions in 2018 with 71 of those being fatal.
+Drunk Driving: Drunk drivers accounted for 11,654 fatal crashes nationwide in 2020.
+In Kentucky, drunk driving was indicated as a factor in 181 fatal car crashes that same year.
 A person who is driving under the influence of alcohol can have difficulty concentrating, may lack coordination, and their judgement, control, and reasoning could be impaired, leading to an accident.

 Drowsy Driving: A drowsy or fatigued driver becomes unfocused and inattentive behind the wheel and may cause an accident because their ability to react is lowered or by falling asleep while driving.
 If you find yourself nodding off while driving, you should find the nearest safe place to get off the road and rest before risking unsafe operation of a vehicle.